North Cascades | Methow Mountains

 When all of the Methow Valley’s lookouts were once staffed, the competition for fire reporting was fierce.
 Lookout Mountain owns the record for the highest number of first fire reports in the Valley.

 Lookout Mountain is in my own backyard and I’m proud to say that in September 2021, I helped organized a volunteer work party to get it some much needed fresh paint.
-Lookout is now beautiful and photogenic once again!
+I also had the great fortune of opening Lookout Mountain for visitation during the 4th of July holiday weekend in 2022.

 Photos are from visits from winter 2014, fall 2017, and fall 2021 after fresh paint.